JorgeF123/100-days-of-code/README.md

 ## Example Features:
 - Encapsulates attributes rank and suit
-- Provides a toString() method to display cards in human-readable form
+- Provides a toString() method to display cards in readable form
 - Implements a compareTo() method to compare cards by suit and rank
 - Demonstrates object creation and method usage in the driver program